-<!--#exec cgi="getTickVal"-->
+<!--#exec cgi="getCount"-->

 When the HTTP server sees the "<!--#exec cgi= string it looks for a function name inside the following quotes.
-It then looks up the function name in the virtual file system and runs the associated function, which in this case is get_tick_func.
+It then looks up the function name in the virtual file system and runs the associated function, which in this case is getCount_func.
 A GET function must take a pointer to a pointer to a buffer as a parameter and return the number of bytes placed in the buffer as a word16 variable.
 See web2.c and the CMX-MicroNet manual for details.

 Forms in web pages are handled through POST functions.
 The ACTION attribute of the form is set to the name of a user-defined POST function.
 A POST function must be placed into the virtual file system with a call to function mn_pf_set_entry().
 When the submit button of the form is clicked the function associated with the POST function name is executed.
 A POST function is passed a pointer to the socket associated with the web page.
 The mn_http_find_value() function may be called to get the value(s) of any variable(s) in the POST request.
 In the POST function either the mn_http_set_message() function must be called to send a message back to the browser or the mn_http_set_file() called to send a web page back to the browser.
-In the web2 example it looks for a variable called display and if found places the passed value in the msg_buff array.
-If the msg_buff array was successfully updated an HTTPStatus204 message is sent.
+In the web2 example the LEDs are flashed three times and an HTTPStatus204 message is sent.
 This tells the web browser that the POST was successful but that no web page will be returned.
 See web2.c, index.htm and the CMX-MicroNet manual for details.

 The web server can also serve up JAVA applets.
 The applet .class files are converted to .c and .h files using HTML2C and added to the virtual file system the same as other web pages.
 A powerful feature is the ability of JAVA applets to establish a TCP connection with CMX-MicroNet thus allowing immediate bi-directional communication between the applet and the board.
-In the web2 example a socket is opened up for listening on port 2000 before the HTTP server is started.
+In the web2 example a socket is opened up for listening on port 2005 in function mn_app_server_idle().
 The JAVA applet opens up a TCP connection at startup and then listens for data coming from the board.
 Function mn_app_server_idle() in callback2.c is called whenever the web server is not busy processing packets.
-In the web2 example this function has been modified to make sure there is a socket on port 2000 available to listen for incoming connections and every five seconds the system timer tick value is sent to all sockets with a destination port of 2000.
+In the web2 example this function has been modified to make sure there is a socket on port 2005 available to listen for incoming connections and if there was movement on the joystick the joystick data is sent to all sockets with a destination port of 2005.
 Note that multiple JAVA applets may connect to the board at the same time.
-See web2demo.java, web2.c and callback2.c for more details.
+See circle.java, web2.c and callback2.c for more details.